georgheinze/PoissonF/Simulation study/Follow-up time batch/Readme.md

 bias, MSE, RMSE, RMSE*sqrt(N), lower coverage, upper coverage, power.
 These will be saved as .sas7bdat (on localpath) as well as .csv files (on Githubpath).

 All summaries are saved in folder 'Summaries'.

-The R-markdown file 'SimulationReport.Rmd' generates the full summary of the simulation study.
+Based on the two summary files 'PoissonF_sep_nonconv.csv' and 'PoissonFResultsTable.csv', the R-markdown file 'SimulationReport.Rmd' generates the full summary of the simulation study.